xuancong84/singapore-address-heatmap/README.md

 This is an improved version from https://github.com/xkjyeah/singapore-postal-codes It also contains a dump of all Singapore postal codes retrieved from Onemap.sg.
 The download script and the data dump are attached.
+The original downloaded data is in singpostcode.json.gz, after processing/normalization, it is stored in database.json.gz

+It also contains the function code (in dbsearch.py) for address search in database.

 Note: Use of the data is governed by the [Open Data Licence](https://www.onemap.sg/legal/opendatalicence.html)